-Clearance and DTC global (including through its indirect participants Euroclear and Clearstream, Luxembourg as described under "Description of Debt Securities-Ownership and Book-Entry Issuance" in the prospectus).
+DTC global (including through its indirect participants Euroclear and Clearstream, Luxembourg as described under "Description of Debt Securities-Ownership and Book-Entry Issuance" in the prospectus).

-Terms Incorporated All of the terms appearing above the item captioned "Secondary Market" on the cover page and pages P-2 and P-3 of this pricing supplement.
+Terms Incorporated in All of the terms appearing above the item captioned "Secondary Market" on the cover page the Master Note: and pages P-2 and P-3 of this pricing supplement.